Gaza’s two biggest hospitals cease operations as WHO warns of rising deaths

 ‘Two sides of the same coin’: Activists decry Assad’s criticism of Israel

-Who will foot the bill for the devastation caused by Israel’s war on Gaza?
+Who will foot the bill for the devastation of Gaza by Israel?

 Russia-Ukraine war: List of key events, day 628